The Fiddle Concerto

-The Fiddle Concerto is an album by Mark O'Connor.
+The Fiddle Concerto is an album by American musician Mark O'Connor.
 It contains two pieces written by O'Connor, the first of which is a violin concerto in American fiddle style, commissioned by the Santa Fe Symphony and premiered in 1993.
 The second piece is a string quartet for violin, viola, cello, and double bass commissioned by the Santa Fe Chamber Music Festival in 1990.

 Track listing

 All music was written by Mark O'Connor.